ricardoavelino/LaTeX_tips/README.md

 ## 5. Create a repository to store your thesis as you write it:

-To back up your document and keep track of your writing progress, I also suggest that you create a repository at GitHub to store your thesis and commit to it as you go.
+To back up your document and keep track of your writing progress, it is useful to create a repository at GitHub to store your thesis and commit to it as you go.

 <img width="909" alt="image" src="https://user-images.githubusercontent.com/36137188/223690366-74f79a6c-5cc6-45dc-b5e0-4174313389b0.png">

-You can use any Git manager to do that.
-I have been using GitKraken
+You can use any Git manager to do that, from which wi suggest GitKraken:

 -	https://www.gitkraken.com

 ## 6. Download template:

+A cleaned verison of the template can be downloaded in this repository, added by @GeneKao.

-Regarding the organization of the documment I have organized my _chapters, figures and extra pages_ in separate folders.
-The main file of the thesis: ``phd.tex`` only calls these files.
-The template is uploaded in this repository and it has been a cummulative work of many people from my [research group](https://block.arch.ethz.ch/brg/) including:
+It includes the thesis content divided in parts, chaptes, figures and extra pages.
+The main file of the thesis: ``phd.tex`` will call out these files to compile your final document.

+The uploaded template has been a cummulative work of many people from my [research group](https://block.arch.ethz.ch/brg/) including:

 - [Tomás Méndez Echenagucia](https://block.arch.ethz.ch/brg/people/tomas-mendez-echenagucia)
 - [Matthias Rippmann](https://block.arch.ethz.ch/brg/people/matthias-rippmann)